-Shawnee State's BEAR CUBS program, whose title is an acronym for Building Enthusiasm for Access and Retention in College by Understanding the Basics for Success, is funded by a grant from the Ohio Appalachian Center for Higher Education and is also supported by the Shawnee State University Development Foundation.
+Shawnee State's BEAR CUBS program is funded by a grant from the Ohio Appalachian Center for Higher Education and is also supported by the Shawnee State University Development Foundation.
+The program's name is an acronym for Building Enthusiasm for Access and Retention in College by Understanding the Basics for Success.
 The program serves all districts in Scioto County and selected schools in the Pike County area.
-Each year, BEAR CUBS staff reach out to approximately 4,200 fourth, sixth, eighth, and tenth grade students and point out the values of academic achievement and the importance of attending college.
-The program provides a classroom presentation and a campus visit, which allows students to participate in a variety of college campus activities.
-The emphasis of BEAR CUBS is on helping students to explore career options available to them as well as the value of adequate planning regarding careers that require a college education.
+BEAR CUBS provides classroom presentations and campus visits, which allow area students to participate in a variety of college campus activities.
+The emphasis of BEAR CUBS is on helping students explore career options available to them as well as the value of adequate planning regarding careers that require a college education.

-For more information about the BEAR CUBS program, contact Lois Rase, the coordinator, at 740.351.3543.
+For more information about the BEAR CUBS program, contact the coordinator at 740.351.3543 or e-mail lrase@shawnee.edu.